-New York Central Mutual auto insurance may not be the best choice for many drivers if cost is a priority.
-Based on Bankrate’s analysis of average premiums from Quadrant Information Services, the average cost of car insurance with NYCM is higher than the national average.
-Beyond the standard policy options — including bodily injury liability, property damage liability, uninsured motorist coverage and personal injury protection, which are required in New York — NYCM doesn’t appear to offer some of the various add-on coverage options that many of the nation’s best car insurance companies have.
+Bankrate took a deep dive into New York Central Mutual car insurance and based on our assessment, this company could be a good choice for New Yorkers who want basic coverage options and excellent customer service from a regional carrier.
+Beyond the standard policy options — including bodily injury liability, property damage liability, uninsured motorist coverage and personal injury protection, which are required in New York — NYCM doesn’t appear to offer some of the various add-on coverage options that many of the nation’s best car insurance companies offer .
 However, it does offer emergency roadside assistance.

-Limited coverage options, high premiums and single-state availability played a large role in NYCM’s low Bankrate Score of 2.4 out of 5.
-NYCM did receive an A (Excellent) rating from AM Best, indicating a stable history for its financial strength, but was not rated by Standard & Poor’s (S&P).
-Additionally, it came in below average in the 2021 J.D.
+Limited coverage options and single-state availability played a large role in NYCM’s auto Bankrate Score of 3.7 out of 5.
+However, NYCM did receive an A (Excellent) rating from AM Best, indicating a stable history for its financial strength, but was not rated by Standard & Poor’s (S&P).
+It also came in first in the 2022 J.D.
 Power Auto Insurance Study for overall customer satisfaction in the New York region.

 New York Central Mutual Insurance car insurance cost